 The Western Climate Initiative (WCI) was initially formed as a collaboration of jurisdictions working together to identify, evaluate, and implement emissions-trading programs at a sub-national level.
 In November 2011, WCI transitioned into WCI, Inc., a nonprofit corporation that provides administrative and technical assistance to support the implementation of state and provincial greenhouse gas emission trading programs.
 Each participating jurisdiction sets its own individual program rules and maintains enforcement authority.

 The State of California and the Provinces of Ontario and Quebec are current participating jurisdictions.
 Each of them has implemented a cap-and-trade program with compatible (though not identical) program design elements and has committed to forming a single carbon market for all covered sources in their jurisdictions.
 Currently, only the California and Quebec programs are linked, but they will soon begin the formal processes for linking with the Ontario program, which launched in January 2017.

 U.S. Climate Alliance

 The U.S. Climate Alliance was formed by the governors of California, New York, and Washington in 2017, shortly after President Trump announced his intention to withdraw the United States from the Paris Agreement.
-Membership quickly grew to include Colorado, Connecticut, Delaware, Hawaii, Massachusetts, Minnesota, Oregon, Puerto Rico, Rhode Island, Vermont, and Virginia.
+Membership now includes 25 states and Puerto Rico.
 Member states have committed to reducing greenhouse gases consistent with the goals of the Paris Agreement.